Shubham3799/bookstore/README.md

 # bookstore
 It is a bookstore website made using spring boot and hibernate.
 Requirements:
-  JAVA 8
+  JAVA 8,
-  Spring
+  Spring,
-  Eclipse
+  Eclipse,
-  MySql
+  MySql,